You recognize the spongy stuff that makes up your takeout coffee cup. But did you know that your coffee cup lid might be the same type of plastic?

 What is Nix the 6?

 Polysytrene products are everywhere, from coffee cup lids to straws, cutlery and cups (even SOLO cups).
 Expanded polystyrene foam—commonly known as "Styrofoam"—is basically polystyrene that's expanded with air.
 You can identify polystyrene and expanded polystyrene foam by the number "6" on the bottom of a product.
-According to the Environmental Protection Agency, Americans use 25 billion expanded polystyrene coffee cups each year—and many of their lids are polystyrene, too.
+In the United States, Dunkin' Donuts alone serves 2.7 million polystyrene coffee cups every day.
 When you Nix the 6, you pledge to refuse these single-use plastics.

 Through our 2017 #foamfree Action Campaign, thousands of people pledged to refuse single-use polystyrene plastic.
 However, in many places “foam” is not recognized as polystyrene.
 In 2018, we rebranded our campaign as Nix the 6, accompanied by the #sneakystyrene hashtag.

 Why is polystyrene a problem?

 Polystyrene and expanded polystyrene foam—better known as "Styrofoam"—are plastics made from styrene and benzene, two petroleum based chemicals.
 Styrene is recognized as a known animal carcinogen and found "reasonably anticipated to be a human carcinogen" by the National Toxicology Program and "probably carcinogenic to humans" by the International Agency for Research on Cancer; it is also listed as a carcinogen under California's Proposition 65 in 2016.